MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PSConsoleHostReadLine.md

 ---
 description: Explains how to create a customize how PowerShell reads input at the console prompt.
-keywords: powershell,cmdlet
 Locale: en-US
 ms.date: 01/04/2018
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_psconsolehostreadline?view=powershell-5.1&WT.mc_id=ps-gethelp